 I am fascinated by the cultural transformation I see related to sexual addiction, and want to share the good news that recovery is happening, stigma is reducing, and people are speaking up more and more about what works for them, and why.

 Individuals, couples and families are healing from sexual addiction, and I want you to know about it!
 That's why I shared my own recovery story in my memoir, and why I create a regular newsletter to compile the latest and greatest information on the topic.
-I post about this often on Facebook and Twitter, and I see individuals, couples and groups growing beyond sexual compulsivity in my private practice, r.evolution psychotherapy.
+I post about this often on Facebook and Twitter, and I see individuals, couples and families growing beyond sexual compulsivity in my private practice, r.evolution psychotherapy.

 Please join me in the new sexual r.evolution - one that honors the incredible power of the Internet to catalyze "our" "dot" "evolution" (r.evolution)!
 I know that sex addiction can gracefully end in our lifetime, if enough people learn how.